christianbentz/Workshop_DGfS2022/README.md

 **Folder Structure**

 `Code/` contains the notebooks for the practical session (.ipynb).
-In the case of R, we also provide the .Rmd and html versions
+In the case of R, we provide additional.Rmd and html files

 `Data/` contains the datasets needed to run the notebooks